NaikHarish/Spring-boot-crud-app/README.md

 # Spring-boot-crud-app

- This app is a basic CRUD (Create, Read, Update, Delete) application using Spring Boot, Java , MySQL, and Tomcat.
+ This app is a basic CRUD (Create, Read, Update, Delete) application using Spring Boot, Java8 , MySQL, and Tomcat.
  The application allows users to manage a collection of "Product" entities.

  Implemented RESTful API endpoints for the following operations: